AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/clients.md

 - Using ready-made clients from mirrors
 - Manual assembly

-The last option for advanced users is described in the article [Building Minecraft game clients](https://blog.aurora-team.ru/posts/building-minecraft-clients/) (the information is a little outdated).
+The last option is for advanced users is described in the article [Building Minecraft game clients](https://blog.aurora-team.ru/posts/building-minecraft-clients/) (the information is a little outdated).

-## Download client
+## Downloading client

 ::: code-group